neuronsimulator/nrn/docs/courses/using_nmodl_files.rst

 Step 2:
 -------

-Using the location of :file:`hhkchan.mod`` as the working directory, start NEURON by typing ``python`` and then
+Using the location of :file:`hhkchan.mod` as the working directory, start NEURON by typing ``python`` and then

 .. code::
     python

     from neuron import h, gui

 This will automatically load the mechanisms compiled in Step 1.
-If NEURON doesn't find any compiled mechanisms, only the "built-in" mechanisms (hh, pas, IClamp, etc) will be available.
+If NEURON doesn't find any compiled mechanisms, only the "built-in" mechanisms (hh, pas, :class:`IClamp`, etc) will be available.

 Step 3:
 -------